New Linux Mint setup, 2025

 Check a mobile phone can plugin

 Often not possible on other systems, but possible in Linux.
 Useful (beats self‐emails).
 So try it.
-May grumble with ‘Filesystem can not be mounted’, but tinkering with phone settings e.g. ‘USB connection’ then switching to ‘File transfer’ will often open a remote browser to the phone’s memory.
+The system may grumble ‘Filesystem can not be mounted’, but tinkering with phone settings e.g. ‘USB connection’ then switching to ‘File transfer’ will often open a remote browser to the phone’s memory.

 Extra software